ervaude/fluid_styled_slider/Readme.md

 ## System Requirements
 Obviously FSC needs to be installed in TYPO3 which is only possible in version 7.5 or higher.

+## Installation
+Install the extension and include the static TypoScript.
+Simple as that.

 ## Components of a content element based on FSC
 This extension adds a content element called `fs_slider` to the system.
 The following steps are necessary to get it up and running: